paramkeshkamat/react-firebase-social-app/README.md

 # React Social
 \
-A mini social app using React and where firebase where user can sign in with google or facebook and upload pictures.
-Users can also like each others post and comment on each others post.
+A mini social media web app using React and firebase where users can sign in with google or facebook and upload pictures.
+Users can also like each other's posts and comment on each other's posts.
 ## screenshots:
 ### 1. Sign in page:
 ![sign in page](https://i.ibb.co/9W701KB/react-social-signin.png)